George II of Greece: Second exile

 After their exile, financial difficulties and absence of children, George and Elisabeth's marriage deteriorated.
 Elisabeth carried out multiple extra-marital affairs with various married men.
 When visiting her sick sister, Maria, in Belgrade, she reportedly flirted with her own brother-in-law, Alexander I of Yugoslavia.
 Later, she began an affair with her husband's banker, a Greek named Alexandros Scavani, whom she made her chamberlain to cover up the scandal.
 In exile, George stayed half the year in Romania with Elisabeth, and the other half living with his mother at Villa Bobolina in Tuscany, either with or without his wife.
 George eventually moved to the United Kingdom, where he had numerous extended family members and friends.
 On 16 September 1930, George was initiated into Freemasonry in London and became venerable master of the Wellwood Lodge in 1933.
 After the death of Sophia in 1932, George chose to permanently leave Bucharest and his wife to establish his residence in London.
-Accompanied by his squire, Major Dimitrios Levidis, and one of his servants, Mitso Panteleos, George rented a small suite with two rooms at Brown's Hotel in Mayfair.
+Accompanied by his squire, Major Dimitrios Levidis, and one of his servants, Mitso Panteleos, George rented a small suite with two rooms at Brown's Hotel, London.

 George still lacked much wealth and received a mixed reception in Britain, where he was criticised for his relations with Wilhelm II.
 In London, George was finally reunited with Andrew and his wife.
 George also regularly attended hunting trips in Scotland with his companions and members of the British royal family, who he frequently went to pubs and antique dealers with.
 George became quite knowledgeable in old furniture and English silverware.
 George avoided mentioning his political views or any plans for restoring the Greek monarchy, but made himself clear that he would return as monarch if asked to and that he still considered himself Greek.
 George attended the wedding of his cousin, Marina, and George, Duke of Kent, in Greek army uniform.
 After the wedding celebrations had concluded, George left on a trip to British India for several months.
 Under Lord Willingdon, the Viceroy and Governor-General of India, George was treated as the sovereign of Greece and met numerous officials stationed there, while being enthusiastically interested in the Indian culture.
 During his stay, George fell in love with a young woman named Joyce Wallach, who was married to John Britten-Jones, the aide-de-camp to the Governor of India.
 Wallach filed for divorce and moved back to London with George, however would continue to have numerous affairs up until George's death in 1947.
 On 6 July 1935, George learned through the newspaper that Elisabeth had filed for divorce after she accused him of "desertion from the family home".
 A court in Bucharest processed the divorce without inviting George to attend.